 Postcard starring Gaston for Unicef

-Although the rights of the Marsupilami were his, he seldomly used the character after learing the 'Spirou' comic.
+Although the rights of the Marsupilami were his, he seldomly used the character after leaving the 'Spirou' comic.
 The long-tailed animal, often accompanied by Petit Noël, appeared in only a couple of gag pages and short stories from the late 1960s to the early 1980s.
 And in 1978, the German singer Dennie Christian released a Dutch language song called 'Wij zijn twee vrienden', about the friendship between Gaston and the Marsupilami.
 The song, cashing in on the success of Dutch singer Vader Abraham's 'Het Smurfenlied' ('The Smurfs' Song') about Peyo's 'The Smurfs', increased the characters' popularity among the general public, even though Franquin himself felt that Gaston and the Marsupilami were rarely teamed up in his comics and thus had nothing in common.

 The character finally reappeared in 1987, when Franquin and Jean-François Moyersoen launched Marsu Productions to give the character a comic book series of its own.
 Franquin kept overall control over the strip, but the graphical part was handled by Batem, and the stories were scripted by Greg and later Yann.
 The new stories were based on the animal's life in the Palombian jungle, as Franquin had depicted in his 1960 'Spirou' album 'Le Nid des Marsupilamis' ('The Nest of the Marsupilamis').
 Other characters returned in the initial set-up, such as the female Marsupilami, the baby Marsupilamis and the hunter Bring M. Backalive.
 The series still runs to this day (2016), still drawn by Batem, and written by a host of scriptwriters, most notably Stéphane Colman.